iptv-org/iptv/CONTRIBUTING.md

 Each workflow includes its own set of scripts that can be run either manually or in response to an event.

-- `check`: sequentially runs the `api:load`, `playlist:check` and `playlist:validate` scripts when a new pull request appears, and blocks the merge if it detects an error in it.
+- `check`: sequentially runs the `api:load`, `playlist:check` and `playlist:validate` scripts when a new pull request appears, and blocks the merge if it detects an error.
 - `format`: sequentially runs `api:load`, `playlist:format`, `playlist:lint` and `playlist:validate` scripts.
 - `update`: every day at 0:00 UTC sequentially runs `api:load`, `playlist:update`, `playlist:lint`, `playlist:validate`, `playlist:generate`, `playlist:export` and `readme:update` scripts and deploys the output files if successful.